 Professional Development

-Additionally, in the COE, faculty are expected to seek out and regularly participate in professional development that supports both their discipline-specific knowledge and skill in equity and inclusion, but also their personal knowledge and role in supporting equity and inclusion across the full spectrum of their college experience and contributions.
+In the COE, faculty are expected to seek out and regularly participate in professional development that supports both their discipline-specific knowledge and skill in equity and inclusion, but also their personal knowledge and role in supporting equity and inclusion across the full spectrum of their college experience and contributions.
+Professional development can take the shape of formal professional developmental activities, participation in active reading and writing groups, online modules, or participation in professional conferences.
+Professional development should be engaged in ideally annually, but at a minimum every two years.
 See also the College of Education Professional Development policy.

 Workload Expectations for Career Research Faculty

-Career research faculty in the unit will have their workload expectations defined in a job description specific to their position.
-This job description will be updated as duties change if necessary.
+Career research faculty in the unit will have their workload expectations defined in a position description specific to their position.
+This position description will be updated as duties change if necessary.
 The primary workload area for Career research faculty (CRF) in the COE is: (a) research, scholarship, or creative activities.
 Possible additional workload areas are: (b) Teaching / Supervision, and (c) Service, and (d) Administration.
-Career research faculty in the unit will have their workload expectations defined in a job description specific to their position.
-This job description will be updated as duties change if necessary.
+Career research faculty in the unit will have their workload expectations defined in a position description specific to their position.
+This position description will be updated as duties change if necessary.

 Assignment of professional responsibilities shall reflect a realistic balance of duties consistent with criteria for annual review and promotion review.

-1. Research, scholarship, or creative activities
+1. Research, scholarship, and creative activities

-CRF should work with their research/outreach supervisor or unit director or with a dean designee to determine specific research, scholarship, or creative activities.
+CRF should work with their research/outreach supervisor or unit director or with a dean designee to determine specific research, scholarship, and/or creative activities.
 These will vary as a function of the specific role the CRF has and the specific research funding that their FTE is assigned to.